 📈Books with more reviews and ratings had higher conversions from clicks, resulting in higher sales

 Another good metric to look at is your CPC.
-A low CPC of 25¢ means it cost 25¢ every time someone clicked on your ad.
+A low CPC of 25¢ means it costs 25¢ every time someone clicks on your ad.
 On average, one in ten people who click will buy your book.
 That accounts for costing you $2.50 for an actual sale.
-If you only have one book, don’t bid too high.
+If you have only one book, don’t bid too high.

-Although Amazon suggests keywords, we recommend adding your own.
-Do keyword research with these methods:
+Although Amazon suggests keywords, we recommend doing your own AMS keyword search.
+Try these methods: